-Action Requested Approval Recommendation Discussion/Advice Information Proposed by Provost and Vice-President (Academic) Presenters Phyllis Clark, Vice-President (Finance and Administration); Olive Yonge, Acting Provost and Vice-President (Academic) Tonge, Acting Frovost and vice-Fresident (Academic) Subject Tuition for 2015-2016
+Action Requested □ Approval ☑ Recommendation □ Discussion/Advice □ Information Proposed by Provost and Vice-President (Academic) Presenters Carl Amrhein, Provost and Vice-President (Academic); Phyllis Clark, Vice-President (Finance and Administration) Subject Tuition for 2015-2016

 Responsibility Provost and Vice-President (Academic).

 The Purpose of the Proposal is To set tuition fees for the 2015-2016 academic year.

 (please be specific)

 The Impact of the Proposal is See 'Purpose'.

 Replaces/Revises (eg, policies, Tuition proposal set by the Board of Governors on December 13, 2013

 resolutions) for September, 2014.

 Timeline/Implementation Date September, 2015.

 Estimated Cost N/A

 Sources of Funding N/A

 Notes N/A